d1arems/epicbook-prod/README.md

 mv roles/nginx/main.yml roles/nginx/tasks/main.yml
 2. PM2 Command Not Found
 Problem: Task failed with rc: 127 because the shell couldn't find pm2.
-Cause: PM2 was installed globally but was not in the system's PATH during the Ansible session.
+Cause: PM2 was installed but was not in the system's PATH during the Ansible session.
-Resolution: Used which pm2 to find the absolute path and used it in the shell command.
+Resolution: I installed PM2 globally and still ensured its absolute path was used it in the shell command.

 Bash
 sudo npm install pm2 -g